Reading time: 8 minutes

 Following his failures and schemes, MacGregor disappeared.
 But not for long.
 In April 1820, he found himself on the shores of the Mosquito Coast.
 He quickly gained access to King George Frederic Augustus’s court.
 He somehow convinced the King of the Mosquito Coast to give him a title deed of approximately 8 million acres of tribal land.
 This patch of the jungle was dubbed ‘Poyais’, with MacGregor its self-proclaimed Prince.

 Gregor MacGregor began his Poyais Scheme.
 He convinced many to buy plots of land in Poyais, a country so fertile that it could be harvested three times a year.
 Part of the sales pitch was the claim of a well-established democratic country, with enviable infrastructure and no deadly diseases.
-His title deed from the Mosquito Coast’s King only solidified is his claims, along with his aggressive sales campaign in newspapers and even the creating of a settler’s guidebook.
+His title deed from the Mosquito Coast’s King only solidified is his claims, along with his aggressive sales campaign in newspapers and even the creation of a settler’s guidebook.

 MacGregor’s plan worked.
 In 1822, the first group of settlers set sail to their promise land with high hopes.
 When they arrived, however, they weren’t met with an established country with fertile land.
 Instead, they faced a deserted stretch of coast surrounded by jungle.
 Instead of turning back, the settlers simply believed they were in the wrong place.
 They disembarked and sent their captain to find Poyais.
 This group was later met with the second set of settlers, all of which were now stranded on a desolate piece of Mosquito Coast.